 - Birmingham/Manchester: Salaries typically range from £30,000 to £40,000

 This reflects cost-of-living differences and the concentration of high-paying industries in larger cities.
+As a result, Personal Assistant salary London figures are often at the top end of the Personal Assistant salary UK range.

 3. Company Size and Reputation